angusjf/platelet/README.md

 <h1>Welcome back {{user.name}}!</h1>
 ```

-If the variable is not defined then an error is returned.
+If the variable is not defined, or a key does not exist on an object, null is returned.

 | Data type | Rendered as   |
 | --------- | ------------- |